bkjaya2020/bkjaya1952-docker-zoneminder-master-MariaDB-Server-10.3.34-/README.md

 <code>firstrun.sh</code>

-The press Enter Key when password prompts apear twice
+The press Enter Key when password prompts appear twice

 Then edit your timezone

-Enter your  timezone details when prompts apear
+Enter your  timezone details when prompts appear

 <code>exit</code>